mathew-kurian/TextJustify-Android/README.md

 Option 1 - Setup
 =======
 Looks very accurate and neat.
 Small issues may arise but can be easily sorted out if users post their issues on Github.
-To use it, all you have to do is include the `TextViewEx.java` in your project.
+To use it, all you have to do is include the `TextViewEx.java` and `TextJustifyUtils.java` in your project.
 Then you may use as you would the built-in  `TextView`.

 ```xml